Devil Boruta

-Devil Boruta (Diabeł Boruta) is a fictional character from Polish mythology, folklore and literature, associated with the Polish town of Łęczyca.
+Devil Boruta (Diabeł Boruta) is a fictional character from Polish mythology, folklore and literature, who is associated with the Polish town of Łęczyca.

 The character is the transformation of the pagan Slavic leshy in post-Christianization times.
 Boruta is also referred to as błotnik, a swamp spirit.

 He was usually considered to be a nobleman, and accordingly, he was usually busy with corrupting nobles, leaving other social classes to other devils - like Rokita the devil from the same region, who more often tempted peasants.
 Zygmunt Gloger and some other ethnologists believed that dressing Boruta as a nobleman is fakelore produced in the 19th century and reintroduced into folklore.